-The proposed cross-modality knowledge distillation provides an effective learning objective $L_{ckd}$ for test-time adaptation.
-Table \ref{table-ablations} shows that $L_{ckd}$ works well on improving the overlap and boundary precision of segmentation results.
-Additionally, as shown in the last row in Table \ref{table-ablations}, the cross-modality knowledge distillation $L_{ckd}$ can be effectively combined with the former unsupervised entropy objective $L_{eno}$, thus further improving the performance on most evaluation metrics for unseen object instance segmentation.
+\textbf{Cross-modality Knowledge Distillation} The proposed cross-modality knowledge distillation provides another effective learning objective $L_{ckd}$ for test-time feature enhancement.
+Table \ref{table-ablations} shows that $L_{ckd}$ works well on improving the overlap and boundary \textit{precision} of segmentation results.
+Additionally, as shown in the last row in Table \ref{table-ablations}, the cross-modality knowledge distillation $L_{ckd}$ can be effectively combined with the former entropy objective $L_{neo}$, thus further improving the performance on most evaluation metrics for unseen object instance segmentation.